kitsune-udon/yukiwari/README.md

 ----
 ### Notes
-- PEG sementics is very different from CFG's.
+- PEG semantics is very different from CFG's.
 So, It doesn't work by the same way.
 Refer to the following sample code.
 - Particularly, look at the point that the left-associative binary operator is written naturally by left-recursion.
-In the ordinary way, *Elimination of left-recursion* and *Continuation-passing* are necessary.
+In the ordinary way, *Elimination of left-recursion* and *Continuation-passing* are necessary, but in this library they are not.

 ----
 ### Sample : Calculator